Ronchy2000/Multi-agent-RL/MADDPG_Continous/README.md

 ## 🤝 Contributing
+This project's main contributions include:
+- Environment adaptation and optimization specifically for Predator-Prey pursuit games
+- Improved reward function design that solves the ineffective training issues in official environments
+- Flexible pursuit control parameter configuration supporting various chase scenarios

 If you encounter any issues, please submit a Pull Request or open an Issue.
+If you're interested in extending more pursuit game scenarios, your contributions are especially welcome!